COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Catalog description

-\section{Catalog Description}
+\section{Catalog description}

 The structure of the catalog table is described in detail in Appendix~\ref{app:table}.
-Both the catalog table and the accompanying PDF containing enhanced RGB images of all galaxies are available in the supplementary materials.
+The catalog table is available at the CDS\footnote{\url{https://cdsarc.cds.unistra.fr/viz-bin/qcat?J/A+A/}}.
+The accompanying atlas, a PDF containing enhanced RGB images of all galaxies, is available at Zenodo\footnote{\url{https://zenodo.org/}}.

-The final PSG candidate catalog, which we designate as the Catalog of Unusual Galaxies with polar Structures in the DESI Legacy Imaging Surveys (COUGS-DESI), comprises 2,989 PSGs from the DESI Legacy~DR10, both newly identified candidates and strong candidates previously reported in the literature.
-Of the 2,989 galaxies in our catalog, 2,626 ($\sim88\%$) are included in the SGA.
+The final PSG candidate catalog, designated as the Catalog of Unusual Galaxies with polar Structures in the DESI Legacy Imaging Surveys (COUGS-DESI), comprises 2,989 PSGs from the DESI Legacy~DR10.
+It contains both newly identified candidates and strong candidates previously reported in the literature.
+Of the 2,989 galaxies in our catalog, 2,626 ($\sim88\%$) have been included in the SGA.
 Each galaxy in the catalog is assigned to one or more subtypes based on its visual morphology in the DESI Legacy~DR10 photometric data.
 The catalog includes six principal subtype categories: PRs, PBs, PHs, PDLs, PTSs, and other polar structures, as described in Sect.~\ref{sec:cat_comp}.
 Representative examples of PRs, PBs, PHs, and PTSs are presented in Figs.~\ref{fig:prg_pb_examples}--\ref{fig:ph_pts_examples}.

 In Fig.~\ref{fig:PSG_Distribution}, we present the distribution of PSGs in our catalog across the celestial sphere, shown in Galactic coordinates.
 As expected, PSGs are uniformly distributed over the sky, with no significant clustering or concentration toward any particular Galactic region.
 The different PSG types also exhibit a similarly uniform distribution, indicating that no specific class is preferentially located in any part of the sky.
 This overall uniformity suggests that our sample is not strongly affected by selection biases.